-NATURALISM (L. natura, nature), a school of art which employs a crude realism by exploiting
+NATURALISM (L. natura, nature), a school of art which employs a crude realism by exploiting vulgar and obscene material.

 NATURAL SCIENCE, a generic title which includes the physical and biological sciences as opposed to the human or social sciences.

 NATURE (L. nasci, born), the substance, essence or constitution of a thing; the principle of activity and finality in a thing; collectively, the sum-total of the particular natures of individuals.